SD Gov. Kristi Noem weighs response to ethics complaints

 By accepting the board's action, Noem could avoid a public hearing over an episode that has drawn condemnation from government ethics experts, her political rivals and even some Republican lawmakers.
 Ravnsborg has said that it was concern from lawmakers that prompted him to send the complaint to the board.

-“We'll have to wait until the governor’s office makes a decision,” said Gene Kean, who was appointed to the Government Accountability Board after serving more than two decades as a state circuit court judge and chairing the state Judges Association.
+“We'll have to wait until the governor’s office makes a decision,” said Gene Kean, a current member of the Government Accountability Board who was appointed after serving more than two decades as a state circuit court judge and chairing the state Judges Association.
 “That’s sort of a linchpin in this thing.”

 But giving up the fight also could have political fallout for Noem, said Alex Conant, a GOP strategist who previously worked as the communications director for Marco Rubio’s 2016 presidential campaign.